costa-group/gasol-optimizer/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://github.com/costa-group/gasol-optimizer/blob/main/LICENSE)
 ![version](https://img.shields.io/badge/version-0.1-green)

+GASOL is a generic framework that optimizes smart contracts by means of optimizing basic blocks (sequences of EVM instructions).
+GASOL tries to find, for each basic block, a sequence of EVM instructions that produces the same stack as the original block, but consume a smaller amount of gas.

 ## Installation (Ubuntu)
 GASOL is implemented in Python and runs Python3.
 It does not need any additional library to be executed.
 In order to get it installed, run one of the following commands: